 High-intensity interval training (HIIT) and resistance exercise increase metabolism and keep it elevated far more than standard cardio workouts.
 If you’re new to HIIT or resistance exercise, start off slow and grow.
-I do HIIT and resistance workouts in my basement using two apps (HEF Training App and Peloton App) that combined cost under $25 a month.
+I do HIIT and resistance workouts in my basement using two apps (HEF Training App and Peloton App) that combined cost around $25 a month.

 The biggest secret to being fit in your 40’s and beyond is getting your cortisol to behave and stop raising a ruckus.
 If you’ve been frustrated, overwhelmed, or flat-out depressed about nothing working, start eating the right way for you.
 Prioritize your sleep.
 And please HIIT your workouts in less time.
 Following these three steps consistently have brought me incredible results in my 40’s.
 I’m truly in the best shape of my life!
 If I can achieve vibrant health, you can do it too with clarity, a proven strategy, and aligned action.

 #WeAreInThisTogether for #HealthyChange